 There are no signs of the job cut trend slowing down.
-In 2023, an estimated 6 in 10 companies are likely to enact layoffs, affecting 30 percent or more of the workforce.
+In 2024, there were 240,000 jobs lost in the tech sector alone.
 So, who is most at risk for future layoffs?

 LinkedIn’s Workforce Confidence Index captured the anxiety levels among workers and the specific roles they hold.
 About 31 percent of the 5,000 U.S. survey participants worry their employer plans to enact layoffs and budget cuts, particularly in roles closely associated with new product rollouts.
 These include:

 These figures coincide with Revelio Labs’ findings, which show many job cuts — particularly in Big Tech firms — happened in talent recruiting, sourcing and marketing roles.

 “The majority of laid-off workers either have highly compensated roles or are entry-level recruits,” said John Willis, founder of Convert Free and senior software developer.
 “Waves of layoffs crushed workers in retail, recreation and tourism at the onset of the pandemic.
 Since there are fewer of those workers available as the pandemic subsides, higher-paid workers are suddenly the ones receiving layoff notices.
 The IT industry is leading the reductions.”

 The tech industry is leading the way when it comes to layoffs, though firings are now economy-wide.
 The workers who feel most at-risk include those in product management, quality assurance, marketing, finance, and IT roles.